-The Seeds of Solidarity Farm is 30 acres of land nestled in the middle of the forest.
+The Seeds of Solidarity Farm and Education Center is 30 acres of land nestled in the middle of the forest.
 When Deb Habib and Ricky Baruc purchased the land, it had not been cultivated for many years.
 The original inhabitants of the region were the Wampanoag, Nipmuc, and Pequoit people.
 The land encompasses fertile fields and hosts 5 solar hoop houses where they grow greens, fruit and perennial crops, garlic, and sacred and traditional crops such as Hopi blue and Narraganset flour corn.
 The farm supplies produce to Quabbin Harvest, the local food cooperative in downtown Orange located in a building owned by Mount Grace.
-Since 1998, the Seeds of Solidarity Education Center has been responsible for the annual North Quabbin Garlic and Arts Festival, deliberately designed as a celebration of local goods and sustainability.
+Since 1998, the Seeds of Solidarity Farm and Education Center has been responsible for the annual North Quabbin Garlic and Arts Festival, deliberately designed as a celebration of local goods and sustainability.

 165 Chestnut Hill Road, Orange, MA 01364